Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The recycling containers, which are free for Franklin County residents and businesses to use, will be placed in Groveport, Franklin and Mifflin Townships and North Columbus and offer addition recycling capacity to residents as well as to provide recycling opportunities for condo and apartment dwellers who may not have easy access to recycling.

-Beginning on June 18, the containers will be available at:
+The containers will be available at:

 In addition to the new sites, SWACO has invested in new paint and signage on the containers to make it easier for residents to know what to recycle, and what not to recycle.